gvellut/dmp_midi/README.md

 The generated MIDI follows the *General MIDI* convention: All instruments are on channel 10 and the notes used for the drum instruments are the ones listed on https://github.com/montoyamoraga/drum-machine-patterns

 You may have to shift the notes to a different drum pad in your DAW if your drum kit does not follow this convention.
+Alternatively, you could edit the code in this project to map the instrument to a different MIDI note that fits your kit (by changing the numeric values in the `NOTE_MAPPING` global variable), then relaunch the tool to generate the custom MIDI files.

 ## Downloads